-NPR’s "Goats and Soda" blog, which covers global health and development, the Consortium of Universities for Global Health (CUGH) and Global Health NOW from the Johns Hopkins Bloomberg School of Public Health are pleased to announce the 2020 Untold Stories of Global Health Contest.
+The Consortium of Universities for Global Health (CUGH) and Global Health NOW from the Johns Hopkins Bloomberg School of Public Health are pleased to announce the 2021 Untold Stories of Global Health Contest.
 The contest is designed to give a platform to important but underreported global health stories.

 Send us your ideas, and if we choose your issue, we’ll help you expand the audience for your issue.
 Submit your nomination here, with a short (150-word) statement describing the story and why it deserves more coverage and support.

-The contest will be jointly judged by NPR’s Goats and Soda blog, CUGH and GHN, based on the entries’ newsworthiness, creativity and feasibility for coverage.
+The contest will be jointly judged by CUGH and GHN, based on the entries’ newsworthiness, creativity and feasibility for coverage.

-NPR and GHN will each select one winning story to cover; the winning stories will appear in both NPR and GHN.
-At least 6 runners up will also be recognized.
+GHN will select one winning story to cover and be published in GHN.
+At least 6 runners-up will also be recognized.
 All winning entries will be shared on CUGH's website and bulletin.

 - Runners-up will have short summaries included on the GHN website.

-- The winners (maximum of 1 nominee per entry) will receive free registration for the CUGH conference.
+- The winner (maximum of 1 nominee per entry) will receive free registration for the CUGH conference.